LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 The stub file is :repsrc:`performance_lab_stub/performance_lab.cs`.

 Recreate example project performance_lab_stub in your solution as performance_lab, so you have your own copy to modify.
-You will need to copy into the lab project the file :file:`sorting.cs` from the example sorting project, and the file :file:`searching.cs` from the linear searching project, and the file :file:`binary_searching.cs` from the binary searching project.
+You can either

+* copy into the
+  lab project the files :repsrc:`sorting/sorting.cs`,
+  :repsrc:`searching/searching.cs`, and
+  :repsrc:`binary_searching/binary_searching.cs`.
+If you copy them into the lab project, rename the  :file:`binary_searching.cs`  Main method to something else.
-(An alternative is to recreate their whole projects, and reference them from the lab project.)
+* An alternative is to recreate their whole projects, and *reference* them from the lab project.

 Here is the code for the first experiment, to test the performance of linear searching on integer arrays: